YikeShen/Shen-et-al.-2021_Science-of-the-Total-Environment/README.md

 Shen et al., 2021.
 Science of the Total Environment.
-Revision submitted.
+Accepted.

 Bacterial Community Assembly and Antibiotic Resistance Genes in the Lettuce-Soil System upon Antibiotic Exposure